Opening Hours Open 7 days a week

 • their last grant of permission was for 6 months or less; and

-• the applicant was present in a country listed in Appendix T of these rules for more than six months immediately prior to their last grant of permission,
+• the applicant was present in a country listed in Appendix Tuberculosis (TB) of these rules for more than six months immediately prior to their last grant of permission,

 the applicant must provide a valid medical certificate confirming that they have undergone screening for active pulmonary tuberculosis and that this tuberculosis is not present in them.
-A valid medical certificate is a certificate from an approved centre issued within the 6 months immediately before the date of application.
+A valid medical certificate is one issued by an approved centre within the 6 months immediately preceding the date of application.

-The in-country tuberculosis requirement is met if the applicant has provided a medical certificate as part of a successful application for entry clearance in the 12 months before the date of application.
+The in-country tuberculosis requirement is met if the applicant has provided a medical certificate as part of a successful application for entry clearance within the 12 months prior to the date of application.

 The list of approved centres in the UK, updated from time to time, can be found at: https://www.gov.uk/government/publications/uk-tuberculosis-test-clinics-for-hong-kong-bno.